iznenad/mesos-docker-tutorial/README.md

 - To restart the slave: `sudo service mesos-slave restart` while inside the playa-mesos VM of course
-- To restart the master: `sudo service mesos-slave restart` while inside the playa-mesos VM of course
+- To restart the master: `sudo service mesos-master restart` while inside the playa-mesos VM of course

 The execution command will download a dumb slug with an example component containing a setInterval and printing the response from google.com.